 As temperatures continue to drop, now is a perfect time to get started on your fall lawn care.
 We spoke with Kath Smyth with the Calgary Horticultural Society for some expert tips on how to prep your lawn for winter so it comes back strong in the spring.

 Keep It Clean...Sort Of

-We haven’t had a lot of rain across Alberta lately, so your lawn has probably stopped growing.
+Even with some last-minute rain, your lawn has probably stopped growing.
 And that’s ok.
 According to Smyth, keeping your lawn short—about 3 to 5 centimetres—is the best strategy as we head into winter.
 If your grass is longer than that, you could mow it once more to keep it at the ideal length.

 Smyth also recommends that you don’t rake everything up.

 “You should rake the leaves up as much as possible to prevent the possibility of disease and snow mould, but don’t rake up all of the dead grass.
 Let your lawn die back naturally to protect the root structure over the winter.”

 Go Low With Fertilizer

 If you are going to fertilize your lawn now, be careful of the nitrogen content in the fertilizer you choose.
 While there are fall fertilizers available, they usually contain a lot of nitrogen, which you don’t want right now.